Food photography

 Tip #4: Mix up the Angle of the Photo

-Tip #5: Make Sure Plates are Clean
+Tip #5: Clean Your Plates

 This might go without saying, but the cleanliness of the plate goes a long way in food photography.
 Any slight smudge or stray ingredient can detract from the main focus of the image.
 It’s why some of the most famous food photographers use tweezers when handling and placing food on a plate.